Business Term Loans

 How Cost Compares Between Term Loans and Lines of Credit

-Lines of credit typically carry higher stated rates — often prime plus 4% to 8% — but you only pay interest on what you've actually drawn at any given moment.
-That means a $200,000 line sitting 40% unused is costing you far less than its rate would suggest on paper.
+Lines of credit carry higher stated rates, often prime plus 4% to 8%.
+You only pay interest on what you've drawn at any moment.

 Business owner comparing term loan and line of credit financing options on a financial planning worksheet